Offered at Our Houston Office

 Aftercare and Side Effects

-Arm lift recovery usually requires two or more weeks of recovery before the patient can return to work.
+Arm lift recovery usually requires two or more weeks before the patient can return to work.
 Sutures and drain tubes are used during initial recovery.
 To encourage proper healing, patients should carefully follow all directions received from Dr. Downey.

 Initial side effects of surgery may include swelling, bruising and numbing.
 Although scarring varies between patients, the most common complaint after brachioplasty is widened scar.
 This is due to the thin nature of the skin in the area.
 Additional post operative scar care can be initiated to promote improved scar quality.